sivakumar-mahalingam/fastmrz/README.md

 - Detects and extracts the MRZ region from document images
 - Contour detection to accurately identify the MRZ area
-- Custom trained models for ONNX and Tesseract
+- Custom trained models using ONNX
 - Contains checksum logics for data validation
 - Outputs the extracted MRZ region as text/json for further processing or analysis